 8.1.6 refunds will be issued to the person who made the initial payment and, if a credit/debit card was used to make payment, the refund will be issued to that debit/credit card excluding credit card fees of 3%.

-8.1.7 no refund will be issued if the Student withdraws the application for a Visa or is expelled from the Course or expelled from Ireland by an authorised authority or government department; and
+8.1.7 no refund will be issued if a student withdraws an application for a visa or is expelled from a course or expelled from Ireland by an authorised authority or government department; plus

-8.1.8 No refund will be given if a Student is granted a Visa and then decides they do not want to study through the School.
-In this instance the School will inform the Irish Immigration Authorities that the Student has been accepted on and has not commenced a Course.
+8.1.8 no refund will be given if a student is granted a visa and then decides they do not want to study with the school.
+In this instance, the school will inform the Irish immigration authorities that the student has been accepted on and has not commenced on a course.

-8.1.9 If a visa has been issued and the course is cancelled by the student, there are no refunds except in the following scenario: Where the visa has been formally cancelled and the embassy is notified that the participant will not travel.
-In this case a €100 administration fee applies, except in the case of our Study & Travel programme whereby an administration fee of €200 would be charged.
-See Item 15.4 for Examination refund.
+8.1.9 if a visa has been issued and commencement on course is cancelled by a student, there are no refunds except in the following scenario; where the visa has been formally cancelled and the embassy is notified that the participant will not travel.
+In this case a €100 administration fee applies, except in the case of our Study & Travel programme whereby an administration fee of €200 would be charged (see Item 15.4 for examination refund)

-8.1.10 If payment has been made through an Education Partner, then the refund will be issued via that Education Partner.
+8.1.10 if payment has been made through an education partner, then a refund will be issued via that education partner.

 8.1.12 City Language School does not accept any responsibility in the case of visa refusals.
-In the instance of a refusal being related to City Language School documentation we will refund all tuition fees or assist the student in applying again.
+In the instance of a visa refusal being related to City Language School’s documentation, we will refund all tuition fees and or assist the student in applying again.
 However no additional compensation will be given

-8.1.13 Should a student be refused entry to the state at the port of entry on arrival or by customs no refund will be due.
+8.1.13 Should a student be refused entry to the state at port of entry on arrival or by customs, no refund will be due

 8.1.14 A minimum notice of 4 weeks must be given to City Language School if a student wants to postpone a course, in which case a new start date must be provided.
 A fee of €80 is required for all course date changes.